Automated and Distributed Statistical Analysis of Economic Agent-Based Models: Introduction

-Typically, little attention has been devoted to simulation protocols.
-Yet decisions about (i) how many steps to run, (ii) how many steps to ``cut'' up front as transient (aka, the warm-up period), and (iii) how many runs to perform under each parameter configuration, deeply influence an analysis and the reliability of its results.
-For example, statements like ``\emph{the results have been averaged over $n$ simulations}'' or ``\emph{we run a Monte Carlo exercise of size $n$}'', without a proper justification for the choice of $n$, are rather ubiquitous \citep[see e.g.][]{beygelzimer2012,kets2014,caiani2016agent,lamperti2018_fsc,lamperti2019public,dosi2019endogenous,fagiolo2020}.
-This can lead to ineffective estimates of model behaviour, with low precision and poor statistical confidence.
-While irrelevant for ``thought experiments'', these aspects deserve more attention when different policies are compared in counter-factual simulation experiments, or multiple parameter configurations are explored to discriminate among emerging behaviours. \cite{Secchi2017} conducted a study on 55 ABMs published between 2010 and 2013 in high-quality management and organizational science journals.
-Their study showed that - in most cases - simulation exercises did not offer acceptable statistical quality\footnote{The authors analyzed the power of t-tests in simulations on different model parametrizations. }, casting doubt on the results and their implications.
-The main cause of low statistical accuracy turned out to be an insufficient number ($n$) of simulations performed.
-Similarly, a poor handling of transient behaviours can distort results.
-As we will show in Section~\ref{sec:predmarket}, discarding ``\emph{the initial $w$ periods from each simulation to focus on the stationary behaviour}''~\citep[see, e.g.,][]{kets2014} without a proper justification for the choice of $w$ can lead to misleading conclusions about steady state properties.
-Furthermore, as we illustrate in Section~\ref{sec:nonergodic}, ergodicity tests are necessary in order to establish whether performing a steady state analysis makes sense at all.
+As closed-form solutions of the distributional dynamics of ABMs are rarely available, the analysis must rely on numerical simulations.
+However, we believe that little attention has been devoted to simulation protocols.
+While decisions about (i) how many steps to run, (ii) how many steps to use as warmup (or transient) period, and (iii) how many runs to perform under each parameter configuration deeply influence the reliability of the analysis, they are often poorly justified.
+For example, statements like ``\emph{the results have been averaged over $n$ simulations}'' or ``\emph{we run a Monte Carlo exercise of size $n$}'', without a proper justification for the choice of $n$, are rather ubiquitous \citep[see, e.g.,][]{beygelzimer2012,kets2014,caiani2016agent,lamperti2018_fsc,lamperti2019public,dosi2019endogenous,fagiolo2020}.
+While irrelevant for ``thought experiments'', these aspects deserve attention when different policies are compared in counterfactual simulation experiments, or multiple parameter configurations are explored to discriminate among emerging behaviours. \cite{Secchi2017} conducted a study on 55 ABMs published between 2010 and 2013 in high-quality management and organizational science journals.
+Their study showed that - in most cases - simulation exercises did not offer acceptable statistical quality,\footnote{The authors analyse the power of F-tests in simulations on different model configurations. } casting doubt on the results and their implications.
+The main cause of low statistical accuracy turned out being an insufficient number ($n$) of simulations performed.
+Similarly, a poor handling of transient behaviours can distort results and the interpretation of steady-state behaviours \citep[see, e.g.,][]{gal_aacute_n2005}.
+Furthermore, ergodicity tests are necessary to establish whether performing a steady-state analysis makes sense at all.